 Easy Access to Salt Isn’t Helping

 Up until relatively recently in human history, it wasn’t that easy for us to find salt.
-There were some natural salt flats.
-People who lived near oceans could scoop up seawater, evaporate the liquid, and scrape up the crystallized salt — all that took time and energy.
+There were some natural salt flats, and people who lived near oceans could scoop up seawater, evaporate the liquid, and scrape up the crystallized salt.
+All that took time and energy.

-To make sure we take enough of it, our bodies and brains were designed to really enjoy the taste of salt.
-When you eat salt, the brain lights up with little hits of pleasure-chemicals, urging you to keep eating it.
+To make sure we consume enough of it, human bodies and brains really enjoy salt.
+When you eat salt, the brain lights up with little hints of pleasure or chemicals, urging you to keep eating it.
 But now salt is everywhere, and it’s cheap.

-We still need it to live, but we are eating too much.
-There.
-I said it.
+We still need it to live, but as a species, we are now eating too much.
+There, I said it.

-Most government health organizations tell us we should be eating 2,300 mg of sodium or less a day – that’s less than 1 teaspoon – or 1,500 mg if you’re over 51 years old, African American, have high blood pressure, diabetes, or kidney disease.
+Most government health organizations tell us we should be eating 2,300 mg of sodium or less a day.
+That’s less than one teaspoon or 1,500 mg if you’re over 51 years old, African American, or have high blood pressure, diabetes, or kidney disease.

-But guess what – most of us consume 8,500 mg a day – more than double the “safe” amount.
-Most of that comes from processed, pre-packaged food, not what we add to the food on our tables.
+But guess what, most of us consume 8,500 mg a day—more than double the “safe” amount.
+Most of that comes from processed, pre-packaged food, not the salt we add to the food on our tables.

-Cleansing yourself of excess salt won’t be easy, but you can start with a few simple steps.
-Here are four ways you can begin to unwire your salt cravings and retrain your brain:
+Limiting your sodium intake won’t be easy, but you can start with a few simple steps.
+Here are seven ways you can begin to unwire your salt cravings and retrain your brain:

 1. Ditch the Habit of Adding Salt to Your Food

-Use freshly chopped herbs like parsley, mint, scallions, or thyme for added flavor and aroma, instead of salt.
-Add a tiny pinch of salt if you still find you need more flavor.
+Use freshly chopped herbs like parsley, mint, scallions, or thyme for added flavor and aroma instead of salt.
+Add a tiny pinch of salt if you still need more flavor.

 2. Meet Your Daily Mineral Needs

-Our bodies need calcium, sodium, magnesium, zinc, and other trace minerals to stay healthy and power countless neurochemical reactions that manage your blood and hormones.
-You will keep craving salt until your mineral needs are met.
+Our bodies need zinc, sodium, magnesium, calcium, and other trace minerals to stay healthy and power countless neurochemical reactions that manage your blood and hormones.
+You will keep craving salt until your body has enough minerals.

-Filling your diet with leafy greens will help you get more minerals into your body and control its craving for salt.
+Filling your diet with leafy greens will help you get more minerals into your body and control your craving for salt.

 3. Drink More Water to Steer Clear of Dehydration